RealOrangeOne/theorangeone.net/content/posts/traefik-basics/index.md

   - "traefik.http.routers.foo.tls.certresolver=le"
 ```

 Here, I instruct traefik to route traffic for `sub.example.com` to this container, and issue a certificate for it.
 Everything else, traefik works out for itself.
 Which port should traffic be routed to?
-Use the `EXPOSE` command from the Dockerfile!Which entrypoints to listen on?
+Use the `EXPOSE` command from the Dockerfile!
+Which entrypoints to listen on?
 Listen on them all!

 The obvious omission is HTTPS redirection.
 I do this using a service which listens on any domain, and issues a redirect, whether traefik knows about the domain or not.
 Since 2.2.0, traefik now as this [built in](https://docs.traefik.io/routing/entrypoints/#redirection).